 Affiliate Investigator, Vancouver Coastal Health Research Institute

-Lindsey Richardson is an Assistant Professor of Sociology at UBC.
+Lindsey Richardson is an Associate Professor of Sociology at UBC.
 Prior to commencing her appointment in 2014, she was a Post-doctoral Research Fellow in UBC's Division of AIDS in the Faculty of Medicine.

 Lindsey is a medical sociologist specializing in socio-economic determinants of health among people who use illicit drugs and other vulnerable and marginalized populations.
 Her mixed-methods research links observational, intervention and research participation studies in efforts to critically increase understandings of the determinants and health consequences of socio-economic (in)security.
 Her research has been published in journals such as AIDS, Social Science and Medicine, the Journal of Epidemiology and Community Health, Sociology of Health and Illness, the International Journal of Drug Policy, Social Science Research, Preventive Medicine , and the Journal of Substance Abuse Treatment.

 Lindsey is currently supported by five-year Michael Smith Foundation for Health Research Scholar (2014-2019) and Canadian Institutes of Health Research New Investigator (2015-2020) awards as well as a Canadian Institutes of Health Research Foundation Grant (2017-2022).
 Previously, she was supported by a Post-doctoral Fellowship from the Canadian Institutes of Health Research and doctoral awards from the Pierre Elliott Trudeau Foundation, the Social Sciences and Humanities Research Council and Nuffield College as well as a University of Oxford Clarendon Scholarship.

 Drugs and Society (SOCI 387)

 Sociology of Health and Illness (SOCI 484)